The best streetwear-inspired ski jackets for men

 Moncler Grenoble Monthey jacket

 You’re familiar with Moncler.
 You may not be so au fait with Moncler Grenoble.
-The brand debuted in New York in 2010 to provide contemporary takes on vintage sports pieces.
+The brand debuted in New York in 2010 to offer contemporary takes on vintage sports pieces.
 Case in point, this hooded down jacket.
 A traditional ski coat in electric blue with bold text on the left chest.
 Easy to pick out in a crowd.

-The North Face Brown Himalayan Baltoro puffer jacket
+The North Face Himalayan Baltoro puffer jacket

 Black Crows Ora Micro Down Jacket